davidanglada/DualU-Net/README.md

-# Two Heads Are Enough: DualU-Net, a Fast and Efficient Architecture for Cell Classification and Segmentation (Under Construction)
+# Two Heads Are Enough: DualU-Net, a Fast and Efficient Architecture for Cell Classification and Segmentation

 DualU-Net is a multi-task deep learning model for nuclei segmentation and classification.
 It employs a dual-decoder design that predicts both pixel-wise segmentation maps and Gaussian-based centroid density maps, enabling fast and accurate instance segmentation in histopathological images.